Qiskit/rustworkx/docs/source/tutorial/dags.rst

         edge_attr_fn=lambda edge: {"label": str(edge)}
     )

-Another example of how the compiler in Qiskit operates on a dag is to perform analysis to find all the instances of single qubit gates that are executed in series.
+Another example of how the compiler in Qiskit operates on a DAG is to perform analysis to find all the instances of single qubit gates that are executed in series.
 This series of quantum gates can be analyzed and often simplified into a shorter sequence of gates.
 A simplified example of this analysis is: